null

 Weaning off the dummy at this age

 Many people recommend the 'cold turkey' approach of getting rid of the dummy, ie just stop offering it.
-Yes this will likely result in it being harder to settle your baby for a few days and result in more crying.
-But generally babies adapt to no dummy within a few days.
+Yes, this will likely result in it being harder to settle your baby for a few days and result in more crying.
+But generally, babies adapt to no dummy within a few days.

 You may want to reduce use of the dummy first, such as only offering for sleep times rather than any time baby is unsettled.

-You could remove the dummy as baby starts to settle, rather than leaving it in while baby actually falls asleep.
+You could remove the dummy as your baby starts to settle, rather than leaving it in while baby actually falls asleep.
 There is a good technique for this called the 'Pantley Pull-Off', which Elizabeth Pantley explains in the No Cry Sleep Solution.
 The same technique can be used for weaning off breastfeeding to sleep.

 You may need to use other settling techniques as your baby adjusts to not having a dummy, such as more rocking or patting or having a hand on them as they fall asleep.
 It is a good idea to think of these as a transitional stage and that you will reduce use of those alternative techniques before long too.